Skip to Main Content

 Chiang Rai province has developed two distinct accommodation typologies at the premium end.
 The first is large-footprint resort development concentrated near the Golden Triangle, represented by properties with international brand affiliations, conservation programmes, and activity infrastructure scaled for guests who want structured itineraries.
 The second is small, design-conscious boutique property, often locally owned, that competes on atmosphere, specificity, and proximity to particular towns or cultural sites rather than on amenity breadth.

 Athita belongs to the second group.
-Its Michelin Selected status for 2025 places it in verified company without requiring a brand affiliation or star-rated room inventory to make that case.
-Michelin's hotel selection operates on quality-of-experience criteria rather than room count or facilities checklist, which gives smaller properties an equal footing with larger competitors when the guest experience is strong.
+Its Michelin Selected status for 2025 places it in verified company.
+The selection reflects quality of experience.
 For comparison, other properties in Chiang Rai's boutique tier include Katiliya Mountain Resort and Spa, Pa Sak Tong, and Riva Vista Riverfront Resort Chiang Rai, each working a different geographic and design register within the province.

 Chiang Saen as a Context